-I am Plutonium Paint’s brand ambassador.
-I am compensated for my work, but the opinions in this post are 100% my own.
+I was Plutonium Paint’s brand ambassador.
+I wascompensated for my work, but the opinions in this post are 100% my own.

 What do you do when your new storage containers are way too plain for your artsy craft room?
 You spray paint, of course!
-I gave a set of paper storage box a makeover fit for a colorful work space with Plutonium Paint in bright, happy colors.
+I gave a set of storage boxes a makeover fit for a colorful work space with Plutonium Paint in bright, happy colors.

 I found these white storage boxes for a fantastic sale price and grabbed a few up for extra craft room storage.
 If I was smart, I would have grabbed way more than four boxes.
 Live and learn.
 The plain white boxes were not going to cut it in my colorful craft room, so I also picked out five colors of Plutonium to liven them up.
 From left to right, the colors I chose are: LaLa, Purple Haze, Aloha, Zen, and Vegas (the same color as my work table).